AdrianKriger/osm_LoD1_3DCityModel/districts/Good-To-Know.md

 vector - A [snap routine](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L231-L238) reduces the number of vertices within 0.2-m on the osm vector layer.

 <ins>**Precision:**</ins>
-I've chosen to process in Universal Transverse Mercator 33 South.
+I've chosen to process in Universal Transverse Mercator 34 South.
 You can choose another [crs](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dcput_param.json#L6).
 Be aware a floating-point precision error might arise.

 <ins>**Building Heights:**</ins>
 The osm tag `building:level` is taken as a [proxy for the height of a building](https://wiki.openstreetmap.org/wiki/Key:building:levels).
 The calculation is simply `building:level * 2.8 + 1.3`.
 If a structure does not have a `building:level` tag no LoD1 model is created.
 Vector data is through [&copy; OpenStreetMap contributors](https://www.openstreetmap.org/copyright).
 All data from OpenStreetMap is licensed under the [OpenStreetMap License](https://wiki.osmfoundation.org/wiki/Licence).

 <ins>**Raster dem:**</ins>
 a) The [osm3Dcput_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/extra/osm3Dcput_param.json#L15) defines the raster I used in the example. [osm3Dmamre_param.json](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3Dmamre_param.json#L15) defines another.
 These datasets, and more, are available from the [CD:NGI Geoportal](http://www.ngi.gov.za/index.php/online-shop/what-is-itis-portal); State copyright reserved.
 The Chief Directorate: National Geospatial Information is a branch of the [Department Rural Development and Land Reform](https://www.drdlr.gov.za/sites/Internet/Branches/NationalGeomaticsAndManagementServices/Pages/National-Geo-Spatial-Information.aspx) and is a key contributor to the [South African Spatial Data Infrustructure](http://www.sasdi.gov.za/sites/SASDI/Pages/Home.aspx).
-b) The script handles the projection and clipping to an aoi.
-If your focus area falls on the boundary of two raster sheets - you are welcome to raise an issue so we can expand the functionality to `glob` a folder, reproject, **merge**, clip and continue.
-Bear in mind the **NOTE.**
+b) The script handles the mosaic (merge), projection and clipping to an Area-of-Interest.
+Similar to ["Focus_area"](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/districts/osm3Ddistricts_param.json#L3) if more than one raster dem is necessary the ["in_raster" parameter]() would be:
+`"./raster/LO19_050M_3418BA.tif, ./raster/LO19_050M_3318DC.tif"`.
+Two should be enough.
+In the event you need more the script needs to change.
+You are welcome to raise an issue.

 <ins>**Triangulation:**</ins>
 a) [PyVista](https://www.pyvista.org/) is [built-in](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L440-L466) and will execute after the triangulation; before the 3D City Model is created.
 This is to visualize the terrain.
 I have left [line 298 of osm3DCode](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L298) as an aid.